Pricing Get Quote

 How to configure SSO for Microsoft 365 (previously Office 365)

 ADSelfService Plus supports AD-based SSO for Microsoft 365 and any other SAML-enabled application.
 Upon enabling Microsoft 365 SSO in ADSelfService Plus, all users have to do is simply log in to ADSelfService Plus' end-user portal.
-Once logged in, users can securely access Microsoft 365 and all supported SAML applications in one click, without having to reenter their username and password each time.
+Once logged in, users can securely access Microsoft 365 and all supported SAML applications in one click, without having to reenter their usernames and passwords each time.

 Benefits of implementing AD-based SSO for Microsoft 365 with ADSelfService Plus